isomerpages/moe-shuqunpri/_our-partners/Parents/Parent Support Group.md

 <p style="text-align: justify;"><strong>Mission:</strong> Support the school and enrich the school life of our students</p>
 <p style="text-align: justify;"><strong>Vision:</strong> Forge a strong partnership between school and parents</p>
 <p style="text-align: justify;"><strong>Motto:</strong> Serve with ICARE (Integrity, Care, Adaptability, Respect and Excellence)</p>
-<p style="text-align: justify;">As our partners-in-education, the SQPSG supports the school&rsquo;s vision in developing our students to be Engaged Learners, Rooted in Values, and With a Heart to Serve.
+<p style="text-align: justify;">As our partners-in-education, the SQPSG supports the school’s vision in developing our students to be Engaged Learners, Rooted in Values, and With a Heart to Serve.
 SQPSG collaborates actively with the school in the various activities and events to create a vibrant environment that enhances the holistic school experience of students.
 Such activities and events include:</p>
 <h4 style="text-align: justify;"><strong>Mother Tongue Language Fortnight (MTL Fortnight)</strong></h4>

 ![](/images/Psg001.jpg)
 <p style="text-align: justify;">As part of our MTL Fortnight, the P1 and P2 students had the opportunity to have their iPad Trail, focusing on traditional music and songs.
-A group of our PSG members volunteered their time with assisting teachers in the students&rsquo; discipline and safety during the iPad Trail.</p>
+A group of our PSG members volunteered their time with assisting teachers in the students’ discipline and safety during the iPad Trail.</p>
 <h4 style="text-align: justify;"><strong>P1 &amp; P2 Learning Journeys</strong></h4>

 ![](/images/Psg002.jpg)
 <p style="text-align: justify;">During the P1 and P2 learning journeys to Jacob Ballas Garden and Harmony in Diversity Gallery respectively, our PSG members went along and assisted the teachers in chaperoning the students around the locations.</p>
-<h4 style="text-align: justify;"><strong>Teachers&rsquo; Day Celebration</strong></h4>
+<h4 style="text-align: justify;"><strong>Teachers’ Day Celebration</strong></h4>

 ![](/images/Psg003.jpg)
-<p style="text-align: justify;">Prior to Teachers&rsquo; Day, our PSG members came on a Saturday to volunteer their expertise and artistic talents in decorating the hall and stage in line with the Kampung theme.</p>
+<p style="text-align: justify;">Prior to Teachers’ Day, our PSG members came on a Saturday to volunteer their expertise and artistic talents in decorating the hall and stage in line with the Kampung theme.</p>
-<h4 style="text-align: justify;"><strong>Children&rsquo;s Day Celebration</strong></h4>
+<h4 style="text-align: justify;"><strong>Children’s Day Celebration</strong></h4>

 ![](/images/Psg004.jpg)
-<p style="text-align: justify;">To embrace the new normal after the Covid-19 pandemic and continue to learn the values from the different characters we meet in real life and in fantasy books, the PSG dressed up as characters from books and prepared craft activities and game booths in a carnival-style Children&rsquo;s Day celebration.</p>
+<p style="text-align: justify;">To embrace the new normal after the Covid-19 pandemic and continue to learn the values from the different characters we meet in real life and in fantasy books, the PSG dressed up as characters from books and prepared craft activities and game booths in a carnival-style Children’s Day celebration.</p>
 <h4 style="text-align: justify;"><strong>P1 2023 Orientation</strong></h4>

 ![](/images/Psg005.jpg)
-<p style="text-align: justify;">After sharing with the P1 2023 parents on how the PSG complements the school by aligning programmes and activities with the school&rsquo;s objectives to improve the students&rsquo; well-being and learning, the PSG EXCO members held a recruitment drive for parents to join SQPSG in 2023.</p>
+<p style="text-align: justify;">After sharing with the P1 2023 parents on how the PSG complements the school by aligning programmes and activities with the school’s objectives to improve the students’ well-being and learning, the PSG EXCO members held a recruitment drive for parents to join SQPSG in 2023.</p>
 <h4 style="text-align: justify;"><strong>P6 BizKids</strong></h4>

 ![](/images/Psg006.jpg)